Chapter 1 : 1. Have a Heart

 A scuffle broke out behind her door, and then another knock.
 "Wren?
 It's me, Albus."

-The new voice jolted Wren out of her head.
-She swiped the mess of books into the open box, letting them spill in all jumbled together, and rammed her dresser closed.
-"Just a second!" she called, tossing the omnioculars onto a bare spot on her covers.
+Wren jolted into action, swiping the mess of books into an open box, letting them spill in all jumbled together, and rammed her dresser closed.
+"Hold on!" she called, tossing the omnioculars onto a bare spot on her covers.

 "Oldest!"
-Rose's voice cut in behind the door.
+Rose's voice cut in behind him.
+She stood half a head taller than both of them and tossed her long braid over her shoulder.
 "By four days, and only because you were born premature, Albus Potter!"

-Rose Weasley tossed her red braid behind her shoulder and shot a disgruntled look at her cousin.
-"Open the door for him and not me?"
+Rose Weasley hugged Wren too, while shooting a disgruntled look at her cousin.
+"Open the door for him and not for me?"

 "Packing underwear," Rose called from behind the half-closed door.
 "Are these even clean, Wren?"

 Rose called out from behind a stack of photography equipment.
 "Boxes, Albus.
 You're supposed to be here for the boxes."